tlc2/crypto-consolidator/README.md

 usage:

-1. clone or copy cc.py, save it to wherever your wallet lives and make sure bitcredit-cli/bitcoin-cli/dash-cli or whatever is in the same directory
+1. clone or copy cc.py, save it to wherever your wallet lives and make sure bitcredit-cli or whatever is in the same directory

 2. modify line #13 to yourcurrency-cli if needed